WHAT DID THE ANCIENT RABBIS KNOW?

 So praying to make the sperm viable in the first three days after intercourse shows inexplicable insight into the phenomenon, given that the sages would have had no way to confirm that sperm remains viable for that long in the uterus, nor that a female egg can be fertilized by it.

-3. Three-forty days after conception: “Please make a male baby.”
+3. From 3 to 40 days after conception: “Please make a male baby.”

 During the first few weeks after fertilization, the embryo is in a so-called “indifferent phase” of its gender determination.
 At this point, an embryo has both male (Wolffian ducts) and female (Mullerian duct) organs, regardless of whether it is ultimately going to be a boy or a girl.
 In other words, the embryo is literally neither male nor female but both, potentially.
 At around the sixth week after conception, a tiny (< 1 millimeter) genital bump appears called the “genital tube.”
 Until the ninth week, the reproductive apparatus – internal tubes, organs, etc. – is identical in all babies in the womb whether they will eventually become male or female.